-The study has also implications for practitioners.
+The study also has implications for practitioners.
 Managers involved in the design and coordination of eco-innovation collaborative settings, shall consider the type of network the organization plans to develop.
-Value-creating networks differentiate from other networks because of the involvement of end-user in the innovation process, but also in that partners must be clear about the strategy to develop a joint-value proposition as result of the innovation process.
-Managers shall therefore set clear mechanisms to guide the eco-innovation process in the value-network.
-One mechanism is setting a platform so all partners collaboratively build the objectives of the network.
+Value-creating networks differentiate from other networks because of the involvement of the end-user in the innovation process, but also in that partners must be clear about the strategy to develop a joint-value proposition as result of the innovation process.
+Managers must therefore set clear mechanisms to guide the eco-innovation process in the value-network.
+One mechanism is creating a platform so that all partners collaboratively build the objectives of the network.
 Another mechanism is to clearly set parameters to choose the modules that will be part of the final value proposition.
-A third mechanism is to integrate some kind of scenario analysis methodology to account for the effect of drivers as regulations, market pull or technology push over the eco-innovation process.
+A third mechanism is to integrate some kind of scenario analysis methodology to account for the effect of drivers as regulations, market pull, or technology push over the eco-innovation process.
 While the scenario planning was not the focus of this research, other papers involved in business ecosystems have reached similar conclusions [87].
-Managers from organizations who plan to engage in networked collaboration for eco-innovation shall balance the costs and benefits of such initiatives.
-In particular, the complexity of arguing on the value proposition due to the involvement of multiple stakeholders and their idiosyncratic perception of eco-innovation drivers.
+Managers from organizations who plan to engage in networked collaboration for eco-innovation must balance the costs and benefits of such initiatives.
+Particularly, they must consider the complexity of arguing on the value proposition due to the involvement of multiple stakeholders and their idiosyncratic perception of eco-innovation drivers.
 A balance should be made whether the joint-network business model leaves room for the individual interests or not.

-Further research could address more in deep the different types of challenges faced in value-creating networks, which we slightly touched upon in this research, yet becomes key to unfold barriers for more sustainable business models for eco-innovations.
+Further research could address more in-depth the different types of challenges faced in value-creating networks, which we touched upon in this research, yet becomes key to unfolding barriers for more sustainable business models for eco-innovations.
 For example, other longitudinal case studies could be valuable to uncover joint value creation along the innovation process for eco-innovations in other sectors.
 In addition, we suggest putting more attention to the aspect of steering of value-creating networks.
 Critical case studies comparing successful and unsuccessful eco-innovation processes in value-creating networks could complement our research findings.

-Acknowledgments: The data collection of this research benefited from the logistical and financial support by the Maritime Centre for Operations and Development (MARCOD), during the period 2011-2015.
-We acknowledge the valuable inputs from Arne Remmen, Gry Agnete Alsos, Erik Møller.
+Acknowledgments: The data collection of this research benefited from the logistical and financial support of the Maritime Centre for Operations and Development (MARCOD), during the period 2011-2015.
+We acknowledge the valuable inputs from Arne Remmen, Gry Agnete Alsos, and Erik Møller.
 Nord University provided financial support for the writing stage and the publication fee.

 Author Contributions: R.R.
 Hermann designed the research and carried-out the data collection; R.R.
-Hermann and K. Wigger analyzed the data; R.R.Hermann and K. Wigger contributed equally to write the paper.
+Hermann and K. Wigger analyzed the data; R.R.Hermann and K. Wigger contributed equally to the writing of the paper.

 Conflicts of Interest: The authors declare no conflict of interest.
-The founding sponsors had no role in the design of the study; in the collection, analyses, or interpretation of data; in the writing of the manuscript, and in the decision to publish the results.
+The founding sponsors had no role in the design of the study; in the collection, analyses, or interpretation of data; in the writing of the manuscript, or in the decision to publish the results.

 Appendix A